 - Response/request metrics

-- Percentile results (Pro)
+- Percentile results (with Basic and Premium subscriptions)

 - Overview metrics (threads per second, average thread elapsed time, etc.)